Living Will vs. Medical Power of Attorney

 Living Will

-There are basically two ways to provide for proper decision-making should you become incapacitated.
-A living will is very similar to an advance healthcare directive, and is used to make known what your life-prolonging medical treatments should be and for how long they should last.
+There are basically two ways to provide for proper decision-making should you become incapacitated or terminally ill.
+A living will is very similar to an advance healthcare directive and is used to provide legal instructions for what your life-prolonging medical treatments should be and for how long they should last.
 Living wills dictate the following:

-• Whether or not a person wants to die naturally
+Whether or not a person prefers a natural death

 Unfortunately, if a person becomes incapacitated but does not slip into a permanent vegetative state, the living will does not come into effect and any medical decisions will be left to attending medical staff in the absence of any official direction.